jamiedraws/Slide/slide/javascript.md

 Slide will receive this object and assign them to the API and then ensure the properties and methods are immutable.
 This way, the author's custom functionality will have the same level of protection as the default API properties and methods.

-Inside each custom method, the author can access other sharable properties and methods that also live in the prototype.
+Inside each custom method, the author can access other shareable properties and methods that also live in the prototype.
 This can create powerful functionality.

 ## Good Example